nathanpitman/Personal-Website/src/content/posts/ai-in-august.md

 title: AI in August
 date: '2026-08-31'
 description: >-
-  Month two of the AI log.
-In August: an outreach tool for stalled onboarding clients, a genuinely tricky tutor bug fixed, auditing SEO keywords against our ICPs, a contract-review skill, a proof-of-concept blog for AEO, and a reply to "I'm Done Using AI" that I should probably turn into its own post.
+  Month two of my AI log.
+In August: an outreach tool for stalled onboarding clients, a genuinely tricky AI tutor bug fixed, auditing SEO keywords against our ICPs, a contract-review skill, and a reply to
+  "I'm Done Using AI" that I should probably turn into its own post.
 tags:
   - AI